The author is a Dentist, who currently works in the private sector.

 3. A Mental Toll

 Dentistry takes up quite a mental toll for some dentists, not all.
-If you’re a practitioner at the public sector, you’re severely underpaid but you’ve a decent work-life balance.
+If you’re a practitioner in the public sector, you’re severely underpaid but you’ve a decent work-life balance.
 However, whether or not you’re in the private or public sector, you have a key performance indicator to meet, meaning you’ve got to see xxx amount of patients or earn xxx amount of money for the hospital/clinic during your limited hours there, hence it tends to be a mad rush day in and out for most dentists.
-Not only is this exhausting, it might feel horrible because patients who are in pain come in trusting you with their health, but due to the pressure put on you, you’ve got to clear them ASAP, often times, giving them less than what they deserve, something I struggle with reconciling every day when I rush my patients in and out of clinics so as to clear case work.
+Not only is this exhausting, it might feel horrible because patients who are in pain come in trusting you with their health, but due to the pressure put on you, you’ve got to clear them ASAP, often times, giving them less than what they deserve, something I struggle with reconciling every day when I rush my patients in and out of clinics so as to clear casework.

 In the private sector, some clinics will pressurise dentists to work longer hours or to earn more money for the clinic by recommending unnecessary treatments for patients, in an attempt to raise sales and revenue, which goes against my very conscience.